iamsorenl/ngram_project/README.md

 ## Models

 ### Unigram Model
 - Calculates word probabilities independently.
-- Handles out-of-vocabulary (OOV) words using `<UNK>` tokens.
+- Handles out-of-vocabulary words using the `<UNK>` token.

 ### Bigram Model
 - Considers pairs of consecutive words.
-- Provides context-based word probabilities.
+- Improves predictions by incorporating context.

 ### Trigram Model

-- Considers triplets of words for context.
+- Considers sequences of three words for context.
-- Provides more accurate predictions for sequences of three words.
+- Provides more accurate predictions than unigram and bigram models.

 ### Interpolated N-Gram Model

-- Combines Unigram, Bigram, and Trigram models using linear interpolation.
+- Combines probabilities from Unigram, Bigram, and Trigram models.
-- Provides robust predictions even for sparse data by leveraging lower-order models.
+- Uses specified weights for interpolation.

 ---

 ## Evaluation

-### Metrics

-The models are evaluated using **perplexity**, which measures how well the probability model predicts a sample.
-Lower perplexity indicates better generalization.
+The models are evaluated using **perplexity**, a measure of how well a probability model predicts a test sample.
+Lower perplexity indicates better generalization and prediction capabilities.

 ---

 ## Smoothing Techniques

-### Additive Smoothing

-- Additive (Laplace) smoothing is used to handle zero-probability issues for unseen n-grams.
+### Handling OOV Words
+- The `oov_threshold` parameter specifies the minimum number of occurrences a word must have to avoid being replaced with `<UNK>`.

 ### Linear Interpolation

-- Combines probabilities from Unigram, Bigram, and Trigram models using specified weights to enhance model robustness.
+- Combines probabilities from different N-Gram models using specified weights (`l1`, `l2`, `l3`).

 ---

 ## Limitations and Future Work

-- **Data Sparsity**: Higher-order models like the Trigram may suffer from data sparsity.
+- **Data Sparsity**: Higher-order models like Trigrams may face data sparsity.
-- **Hyperparameter Tuning**: Automated techniques for tuning interpolation weights can be explored.
+- **Hyperparameter Tuning**: Automated tuning methods for interpolation weights could improve results.
-- **Expansion**: Consideration for integrating advanced models like Neural Language Models (e.g., RNNs, Transformers).
+- **Expansion**: Incorporation of advanced models like Neural Language Models could enhance performance.

 ---

 ### Example Code Walkthrough

-#### Feature Extraction
+The provided code includes:

-The `feature_extractor` function processes sentences and appends `<START>` and `<STOP>` tokens to mark sentence boundaries.
+- **`feature_extractor`**: Processes and tokenizes text, adding `<START>` and `<STOP>` tokens.

-#### Model Training and Evaluation

-Each N-Gram model inherits from a base `NGram` class and implements methods for:

-- Reading and counting n-grams.
-- Calculating probabilities.
-- Evaluating log-likelihood and perplexity.

-#### Linear Interpolation

-The `InterpolatedNGram` class combines Unigram, Bigram, and Trigram probabilities using user-specified weights for robust predictions.
+- **Model Classes**: Inherits from a base `NGram` class, providing methods for reading and counting n-grams, calculating probabilities, and estimating perplexity.
+- **Linear Interpolation**: Combines multiple N-Gram models for robust predictions.

 ---